 A. IDENTIFYING STUDENT NEEDS

-During the intake process, admissions will collect any relevant assessment and recommendations to share with the Learning Team.
+During the intake process, admissions will collect any relevant assessment and recommendations to share with the Head of Inclusion.
 Admissions screening and testing will help identify strengths and potential barriers to learning.

 Previously unidentified students with learning support needs